 We introduced enhanced quality arrangements in 2017/18 to support independent scrutiny, assurance and provide professional support for the in-house teams and the appointed firms.

-As part of this, we set up two new teams: Audit Quality and Appointments, and Professional Support.
+We have two teams to support these arrangements: Audit Quality and Appointments, and Professional Support.

 Audit Quality and Appointments team

-One of the first tasks of our new Audit Quality and Appointments team was to establish a new quality framework and report on its delivery.
 This team is independent of staff working on audits.
-They produced the new Audit Quality Framework which applies to all audit work and providers.
+They produced and maintain the Audit Quality Framework which applies to all audit work and providers, and report on audit quality to the Auditor General, Accounts Commission and the public.

 Audit Quality Framework

-The framework combines the highest professional and ethical standards with strengthened and more comprehensive arrangements for:
+The framework combines the highest professional and ethical standards with strong and comprehensive arrangements for:

 - internal quality reviews